zer0def/nginxinc-kubernetes-ingress/docs/content/installation/pulling-ingress-controller-image.md

 ---
-title: Pulling the Ingress Controller Image
+title: Pulling the NGINX Ingress Controller Image
-description: "This document explains how to pull an NGINX Plus Ingress Controller image from the F5 Docker registry."
+description: "This document explains how to pull a F5 NGINX Plus Ingress Controller image from the F5 Docker registry."
 weight: 1700
 doctypes: [""]
 toc: true